What's Come Out About Sinéad O'Connor Since Her Death

 Two weeks after Sinéad O'Connor's death on July 26, 2023, thousands of her fans lined the street in front of her former home in the Republic of Ireland to pay a final tribute.
 A hearse carrying the body of the 56-year-old singer-songwriter slowly rolled through Bray — where O'Connor had lived for 15 years — and stopped briefly in front of her former home on the Strand Road.

 Later that day, August 8, 2023, there was a private funeral attended by her family, friends, President of Ireland Michael D. Higgins, Bono and The Edge of the band U2, and others.
-Since her death, which the Metropolitan Police aren't treating as suspicious, a coroner has conducted an autopsy to determine her cause, but it remains unclear whether any information will be released, according to The Irish Times.
+Since her death, which the Metropolitan Police aren't treating as suspicious, a coroner conducted an autopsy to determine the cause of her death — revealed in January 2024 to have been from natural causes (via People).
 Meanwhile, her family has spoken out through the media to thank her fans for their support.

 Sinéad O'Connor had only been living in South London for a few weeks when the police came to her home in the city's Brixton neighborhood that July morning.
 They were there for "reports of an unresponsive woman at a residential address in the SE24 area," the Metropolitan Police told People.
 The next day, on July 27, the London Inner South Coroner's Court announced on its website that "no medical cause of death was given" and the coroner would be conducting an autopsy.